Scale your deployment: Splunk components

 - Heavy forwarders.
 These have a larger footprint but can parse, and even index, data before forwarding it.

 In situations where you have a large amount of indexed data and numerous users concurrently searching on it, it can make sense to distribute the indexing load across several indexers, while offloading the search query function to a separate machine.
-In this type of scenario, known as distributed search, one or more Splunk Enterprise components called search heads distribute search requests across multiple indexers.
+In this type of scenario, known as distributed search, one or more Splunk components called search heads distribute search requests across multiple indexers.

-To update a distributed deployment, you can use the Splunk Enterprise deployment server.
-The deployment server lets you push out configurations and content to sets of Splunk Enterprise instances (referred to, in this context, as deployment clients), grouped according to any useful criteria, such as OS, machine type, application area, location, and so on.
+To update a distributed deployment, you can use Splunk's deployment server.
+The deployment server lets you push out configurations and content to sets of Splunk instances (referred to, in this context, as deployment clients), grouped according to any useful criteria, such as OS, machine type, application area, location, and so on.
 The deployment clients are usually forwarders or indexers.
 For example, once you've made and tested an updated configuration on a local Linux forwarder, you can push the changes to all the Linux forwarders in your deployment.

-Although it's actually an app, not a Splunk Enterprise component, the deployment monitor app has an important role to play in distributed environments.
+Although it's actually an app, not a Splunk component, the deployment monitor has an important role to play in distributed environments.
 Distributed deployments can scale to forwarders numbering into the thousands, sending data to many indexers, which feed multiple search heads.
 To view and troubleshoot these distributed deployments, you can use the deployment monitor, which provides numerous views into the state of your forwarders and indexers.

 For detailed information on the deployment monitor, read the Deploy and Use Splunk Deployment Monitor App manual.